edmundhung/conform/docs/ja/api/react/future/useControl.md

 ### `defaultValue?: string | string[] | File | File[]`

 The initial value of the base input.
-It will be used to set the value of the input when it is first registered.
+It will be used to set the value when the input is first registered.

 ```ts
 // e.g. Text input